Schulich-Ignite/website/content/language/python/advanced.md

 ---
 title: Advanced
+description: |
+  If you haven't covered the basics of python I would recommend looking at [our basic syntax overview](/language/python/syntax).
+This section will cover more advanced methods that will help you once you have the ability to broadly use python
 ---

-If you haven't covered the basics of python I would recommend looking at [our basic syntax overview](/language/python/syntax).
-This section

 {{% collapse heading="Type hints" %}}